knighttower/adaptive.js/README.md

 **Bridging the Gaps:**

-Adaptive.js isn't merely a response to the shortcomings of CSS; it's a comprehensive solution to the challenges presented by many frameworks.
-It abstracts the complexity, allowing developers to focus on creating exceptional user experiences rather than navigating through conflicting classes or puzzling rules.
+Adaptive.js isn't merely a response to the shortcomings of CSS; it's a comprehensive solution to the challenges presented by many CSS frameworks.
+It abstracts the complexity, allowing developers to focus on creating exceptional user experiences rather than navigating through conflicting classes, puzzling rules or messy solutions.

 **Teleportation Without Boundaries:**